afropiloto/paperless-platform/README.md

    * Need to add auth-guard to ensure requests have a valid session token and API key
    * Need to add an API key so that we know which application is making the request
 3. Deal Desk Module
+   * When a deal is sent for funding request then create a new deal using the deal-desk module
+   * When a submitted deal is withdrawn, then update the deal using the deal-desk to be withdrawn
    * List Customers
    * Get Deals for customers (ignore In Progress)
    * Get All Deals (ignore In Progress)